Worm Bins need not be expensive or hard to build.

 We are going to show you how to build a great worm bin to house your composting worms.

-The above pictured worm bin cost about $11.00.
-The dimensions of this bin is 14 x 18 x 6 inches deep.
+The above-pictured worm bin cost about $11.00.
+The dimensions of this bin are 14 x 18 x 6 inches deep.

 The lid also features a rubber seal making it virtually escape-proof.

 These worm bins give you 1.75 square feet of space which will handle two pounds of redworms easily.

 We do not want to start with 2 pounds of worms of course.

 We would suggest adding a half pound to one pound of worms to start.

 If you are a new redworm grower, our suggestion would be to obtain a starter worm bin mix that contains worms of various sizes, cocoons, and worm bedding materials.

 The bedding material is from an existing worm bin and will help to inoculate your new bin with beneficial bacteria and fungi.

 Young worms and cocoons also seem to adapt more easily to a changed environment.
 Let’s get building our new worm bins.

 Worm Bins Are Easy To Build